Myndex/SAPC-APCA/README.md

 ## PRE-RELEASE CONSTANTS:
-These are the **NEW** (December 30, 2020) candidate constants for the exponents, a key critical aspect of APCA.
+These are the **NEW** (January 6, 2021) candidate constants for the exponents, a key critical aspect of APCA.
 I'm putting them here as pre release as they will alter results and in a good way, making the contrast prediction significantly more accurate particularly for dark colors.
-I'm placing them here for any early adopters to get a look, and please comment in thr issues tab if you have any thoughts or issues.
-I am calling these the **0.98charlie** constants, but the next full build will be a bit, as I am also tweaking and adding features.
+I'm placing them here for any early adopters to get a look, and please comment in the issues tab if you have any thoughts or issues.
+I am calling these the **0.98Delta** constants, but the next full build will be a bit, as I am also tweaking and adding features.

 To see these constants in action, visit: https://www.myndex.com/SAPC/  (the old constants are still on the APCA link)